 On behalf of our customers, ICL Tech aims to optimise the safety, performance and lifetime of welded thermoplastics parts.
-Highly experienced and fully trained members of our fabrication team are specialists in welding semi-finished plastic materials and component parts.
+Highly experienced and fully trained members of our plastic fabrication team are specialists in welding semi-finished plastic materials and component parts.

 ICL Tech’s customers rely upon our knowledge and know-how to select the plastics and welding methods best suited to their applications’ needs.
 For those still at the design stage, our expertise helps to avoid scenarios in which thermoplastic welds can be expected to fail, or underperform.